-Quick Start to Betting
+Quick Start to All things Sports

-What is a Money Line Bet?
+What is a Money Line?

 A betting spread, also known as a "point spread" or simply "spread," is a type of wager used in sports betting to even the playing field between two evenly matched teams.
 In a spread bet, one team is designated as the favorite and the other as the underdog.
 The sportsbook sets a number of points (the spread) that the favorite must win by in order for a bet on them to be a winner.
 Bettors can then place a wager on either the favorite to win by more than the spread, or the underdog to either win outright or not lose by more than the spread.
 The spread aims to level the playing field, making it more challenging for bettors to simply pick the winning team.
 The payouts for spread bets are typically based on the odds for each team to win the game.